 The first key factor is, who are the contacts for that account?
 What are their roles?
 How do they relate to each other, in terms of influence for the company and on deals for that company?

 Account management software needs to address these points as part of its function.
-Ideally contacts, their roles and relationships should be visualized for instant understanding.
+Ideally, you should visualize contacts, their roles and relationships for instant understanding.

 Pain Points

 Any account as it relates to your company and products is going to have its *pain points* – that set of factors that brought them to your door in the first place.
-A key point of account management is to have a good handle on the pain points for any account, and utilize them in all communication with that account.
+A key point of account management is to have a good handle on the pain points for any account.
+Then, utilize them in all communication with that account.

-Account management software should incorporate the use of pain pointsthat is, make them plainly visible so that any sales or marketingMarketing Marketing is the field, set of actions, or practice of making a product or service desirable to a target consumer segment, with the ultimate aim of effecting a purchase. personnel that needs them for understanding of and communication with that account can instantly access them.
+Account management software should incorporate the use of pain points, that is, make them plainly visible.
+Thus, any sales or marketingMarketing Marketing is the field, set of actions, or practice of making a product or service desirable to a target consumer segment, with the ultimate aim of effecting a purchase. personnel that needs them for understanding of and communication with that account can instantly access them.

 Experience Pipeliner CRM Now